Night in the secret realm wasn't truly dark, but dreaming.

 She wanted her.

-Xie Yingying, with the softest tilt of her head and the quietest release of breath, accepted that truth, and offered one of her own.
+Xie Yingying, with the softest tilt of her head and the quietest release of breath, accepted that truth.
+She offered one of her own in return.

 She wanted Su Min back.

-Wanted her, not because of some heavenly resonance, but because of who Su Min was underneath all the brilliance and power.
+She wanted her, not because of some heavenly resonance, but because of who Su Min was underneath all the brilliance and the power.

-When they parted, their hands lingered, warm with something neither could any longer deny.
+When they finally parted, their hands lingered together.
+They were warm with something neither could any longer deny.

 The dream unraveled around them, petal by silvery petal.

-And just before waking, both of them found the answers they had not dared to ask aloud.
+And just before waking, both of them found the answers they hadn't dared to ask aloud.

 But neither voiced them.